-The concept of “learning styles” has long been debunked and it is important to not pigeonhole any learner to a particular learning style swim lane as a range of information delivery methods is valuable for a rich learning experience.
 Most adult learners appreciate an interactive teaching format offering discussion, group work, activities, experiences, and simulations.
 Learning increases as content is conveyed, not only through interactive lectures, but also from participating in activities.

 An interactive training format is ideal for adult learners because it draws out the knowledge, skills, and experience of participants.
-A proven training style used throughout the Verbal Intervention™ programme is captured in CPI’s Demonstrate–Participate–Explain model when facilitating activities.
+A proven training style used throughout the Verbal Intervention™ program is captured in CPI’s Demonstrate–Participate–Explain model when facilitating activities.
 In this model, you: